MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Choose a domain image

 Expand the Domain image section and select **Select an image**.
-In the photo gallery that pops up you can chose an image or color to represent your domain in the OneLake data hub when your domain is selected.
+In the photo gallery that pops up you can choose an image or color to represent your domain in the OneLake data hub when your domain is selected.

 :::image type="content" source="./media/domains/domain-image-gallery.png" alt-text="Screenshot showing the domains image gallery.":::